C Program to Find Surface Area and Volume of a Rectangular Prism

 Here:

-represents the length of the rectangular prism.w
+lrepresents the length of the rectangular prism.wrepresents the width.hrepresents the height.

 Code